heyashy/LSE_DA_COVID_analysis/README.md

 - Gibraltar, Turs and Caicos Islands Isle of Man and British Virgin Islands all have a significat spike in cases mid way through our timeframe.
 We should look into this further.
 - Anguilla, Montserrat, Cayman Islands and Stain Helena, Ascension and Tristian de Cunha all have very weird plots for the normalised deaths.
 We should look into this further
 - Falkland Islands has had no deaths.
 This could be an error.
 - Our recovery data looks incomplete.
-We need to look at why the data suddenly stops todards the end of the data set.
+We need to look at why the data suddenly stops towards the end of the data set.
 - Many of the normalised graphs in the dataframe have a step pattern which is not possible from complete data of the nature we are dealing with.
-We should look at the raw data to see if there are missing or incorret values within it.
+We should look at the raw data to see if there are missing or incorrect values within it.

 ### Insights

 - Anguilla, The Isle of Man and British Virgin Islands controlled the spread of infection the best
 - The Falkland Islands had not deaths
 - Montesrrat had the most deaths per capita.
 - There is a odd spike in hospital admissions at the start of the pandemic.
 There is also a major spike towards the end of 2020.
 This is then followed by a major drop in admissions.
-This would impy that the hospital beds were full and it has a direct correlation to the rise in death rates across all regions.
+This would imply that the hospital beds were full and it has a direct correlation to the rise in death rates across all regions.
-- Apart from Others, who only had recovered patinets at the start of the pandemic the rest of the countries had recovery in-line with the rise in infection rates.
+- Apart from Others, who only had recovered patients at the start of the pandemic the rest of the countries had recovery in-line with the rise in infection rates.

 ## Assignment activity 4: Merge and analyse the data